DarrenOfficial/dpaste/README.rst

 If you found bugs, have problems or ideas with the project or the website installation, please create an *Issue* there.

+⚠️ dpaste requires at a minimum Python 3.6 and Django 2.2.

 .. _dpaste.de: https://dpaste.de/
 .. _pastebin: https://en.wikipedia.org/wiki/Pastebin